The Science of Composting

 Not available until broken down--weeks to years

 Immobile in soil.
-Slowly converted to NH4+ in soil.
+Slowly converted to NH4+ in

 Urea